 Thankfully, these are just estimates, and there are a number of ways to keep those costs low.
-So, how do you keep your furry friend happy and healthy without spending a fortune?
+So, how do you keep your new furry friend happy and healthy without spending a fortune?
 Let’s dive into some tips for finding great deals on pet supplies.

 Buy Dog Food and Cat Food in Bulk

 The largest bag of pet food will always be the most expensive, but if you want to find great deals on cat food and dog food, pay attention to the per-ounce price.
 If that’s not listed on the bag, calculate it yourself by dividing the price by the number of ounces.
 You can usually save quite a bit of money by buying more at once.
 If you’re worried about keeping it fresh, consider investing in an airtight container to stow the food in rather than keeping it in the bag.

 Compare Prices Online

 A lot of pet supplies will be cheaper at websites like Chewy and Amazon, especially if you can find coupon codes.
 You’ll also be able to buy in bulk when there are sales without having to worry about lugging those heavy bags of dog food home from the store.
 But there might be some products that are still cheaper at your local pet store, so check the prices before you decide where to buy.
 Also consider the ease of returns if you’re trying out a new product.